 Key business intelligence tools on the market

 Tableau is a cloud-based BI solution that pioneered drag-and-drop interfaces for reporting tools.
-Tableau software also has collaborative features: a single sign-in page can be created for your analysts to access the dashboard and share the information.
+Tableau software also has collaborative features: A single sign-in page can be created for your analysts to access the dashboard and share the information.
 You can query the data to be sent to your mobile device.
 A dedicated Tableau application can modify reports and save changes right from your phone.

-SAP is an international company that offers many technical solutions, including SAP Business Objects Business Intelligence suite and Cloud Analytics products.
-The first product is a basic solution for all business sizes.
-The platform offers smart querying and ad hoc reporting.
-Additionally, available dashboard reporting works in a role-based format, meaning any user can set up an analytical dashboard depending on the user’s role.
-The cherry on top is SAP products can be easily integrated with Microsoft Office products.
+SAP is an international company that offers many technical solutions, including SAP BusinessObjects Business Intelligence suite and Analytics Cloud.
+The platform supports smart querying and ad hoc reporting.
+The analytical dashboard can be set up depending on the user’s role.
+The cherry on top is the ability of SAP products to easily integrate with Microsoft Office products.

 Domo BI platform is a cloud-first solution, aimed at businesses of all sizes.
 The service is scalable, allowing it to work with big data or small corporate databases.
 Domo offers access to real-time dashboards, using data marts implemented on OLAP cubes to allow multidimensional analysis and data dedication by departments.

-So, knowing the general trends and technologies used in the industry, you will be able to build your own custom BI system or choose an existing one to provide easy-to-grasp reports that support your decisions.
-Business intelligence is no longer a privilege for an executive; today it’s a collaborative tool for your whole organization.
+Today, self-service BI has become a standard for average business tasks, allowing entrepreneurs to conduct analytics more cost-effectively.
+Business intelligence is no longer an executive privilege.
+It’s a collaborative tool for your whole organization.
 Make sure you pick the right vendor and include all the necessary features to help your employees access those insights.